HpWang-whu/RoReg/README.md

 ## News

-- 2023-02-05 RoReg has been accepted by IEEE TPAMI!
+- 2023-02-05 RoReg has been accepted by IEEE TPAMI! :tada: :tada:

   [[TPAMI]](https://doi.org/10.1109/TPAMI.2023.3244951)  (*Early Access.
 We will fix some typographical errors like Fig.2 in the final publication.)